Honors & Awards

 Jackson was also a dual threat as a junior, helping Franklin High to a 7-5 record.
 Jackson threw for 221 yards and rushed for 577 yards and nine touchdowns.
 He also caught seven passes, including a touchdown.
 On defense, Jackson had two interceptions, while making 15 tackles.

 Jackson helped his team to an 8-4 record as a sophomore in 2013.
 He was the team’s starting quarterback, throwing for 1,428 yards and 17 touchdowns, while running for 565 yards and five touchdowns.
 He also saw limited action on defense.

 Jackson was ranked among the top 10 safeties in the country by Rivals.com, ESPN, 247 Sports and Scout.com, including being the top-ranked safety by Rivals.com.
 He ranked among the top 150 overall prospects in the country by all four services, including No. 71 in the ESPN300 and No. 76 by Rivals.com.
 He was also a consensus choice as one of the top 20 players in the state of California.
 Jackson also played basketball at Franklin High.

 Jackson participated in the Under Armour All-American game following his senior season.
 He chose Nebraska over dozens of offers including USC, UCLA, Oregon, Arizona State and Michigan.

 Lamar was born on April 13, 1998, and is the son of Catherine Horton.
-He is a criminology and criminal justice major and has volunteered time with Uplifting Athletes and hospital visits.
+He is a criminology and criminal justice major and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring 2018 semester.
+Jackson has volunteered time with the Nebraska Football Road Race and hospital visits.